 Collective bargaining is common in Gabon.
 Gabon’s French-inspired labor code recognizes the right of workers to form and join independent unions and bargain collectively, and prohibits anti- union discrimination, but the right to strike is limited or restricted.
 Strikes may be called only after eight days’ advance notification and only after arbitration fails.
 Public sector employees are not allowed to strike if public safety could be jeopardized.
 The law does not define essential services sectors in which workers are prohibited from striking.
 The Gabonese government strictly enforces the labor code’s mandatory retirement age of 65.
 Gabon started developing proposals for a new labor code in January 2020.
 Despite the January strike, reforms are likely to be announced before the end of 2020 in part of the government’s plans to kick-start the economy after oil price stagnation.

 Public and private sector strikes are frequent and disruptive.
-From February-June 2018 Gabon were on strike, limiting the functions of the justice system.
+From February-June 2018 Gabon court clerks were on strike, limiting the functions of the justice system.
 The civil servants in the financial authorities initiated strikes several times in the past few years; these strikes slow customs processing and work done in the tax, custom, treasury, and hydrocarbons sectors.

 Gabon has ratified most of the International Labor Organization (ILO) laws and conventions.
 There are no gaps in compliance in law or practice with international labor standards that may pose a reputational risk to investors.